LennaHammer/English/EVP/out/words_determiner.md

 /ˈsek.ənd/ ANOTHER
 [B1]another
 - She is often described as the second Marilyn Monroe.
-- You really ought to make the most of the opportunity, because you won't get a second chance.
+- You really ought to make the most of the opportunity, because you won't get a second `chance`.
-- Richard and Liz have a second home in Florida.
+- Richard and Liz have a second `home` in Florida.
-- Pay attention to what she's saying because she won't explain it a second time.
+- Pay attention to what she's saying because she won't explain it a second `time`.

 ## 104. second ## ordinal number ; determiner
 /ˈsek.ənd/ ONLY ONE BETTER/BIGGER, ETC.
 [B1]Second is used to show that only one thing is better, bigger, etc. than the thing mentioned.
-- St. Petersburg is Russia's second (biggest/largest) city.
+- St. Petersburg is Russia's second `(biggest/largest)` city.
-- Iraq's oil reserves are second only to Saudi Arabia's.
+- Iraq's oil reserves are second `only to` Saudi Arabia's.
-- Services in this hospital are second to none.
+- Services in this hospital are second `to none`.

 ## 105. that ## determiner
 /ðæt/ that sort of thing